-To kids, summer ends when school starts, to others, Labor Day Weekend sounds the toll, but for car lovers, summer isn't really over until all of those delicate beauties who only make appearances on warm, sunny days, return to storage, garages, and under covers.
-Fortunately, that typically means making it all the way through summer, and sometimes even beyond.
+To kids, summer ends when school starts, to others, Labor Day Weekend sounds the toll, but for car lovers, summer isn’t really over until all of those delicate beauties who only make appearances on warm, sunny days, return to storage, garages, and under covers.
+Fortunately, that typically means making it all the way through summer (September 22 this year), and sometimes even beyond.
 To that end, there are still some really unique car shows and events to experience before winter rears its snowy head.

 Old Car Festival at Greenfield Village – September 7-8

 Greefield Village in Dearborn is always a fun place to visit if you like historic cars, but especially during this festival.
 Known as America’s longest running antique car show, the Old Car Festival features hundreds of antique vehicles from the period of 1890-1932.
 Generations of car owners share their passion with fans during this beloved tradition, showcasing an astounding array of restored vehicles that will truly transport you back in time.
 This year the event is celebrating a century of factory-built Ford pick-up trucks.
 Hang out until 9pm on Saturday night for a special treat the whole family will enjoy–a Gaslight Parade of Cars, with kerosene and early electric lamps, capped with a Dixieland-style parade and then topped with fireworks.

 Orphan Car Show at Ypsilanti’s Riverside Park – September 15